"Free" digital invitation tools — what it actually means in 2026

 |---|---|---|

-| Truly free forever | No paid tier, no ads, no coins, no signup required for guests | InviteDrop |
+| Free to start | 5 free invites per event, no ads, no coins, no signup required for guests; one-time Event Pass ($15.99–$74.99) only for larger lists | InviteDrop |

 | Free with ads | Free tier shows third-party ads to your guests | Evite (free tier) |